exercism/website-copy/pages/mentoring_guide.md

 ![pass](https://user-images.githubusercontent.com/5421823/42646492-f0077750-85f8-11e8-8621-e77da7ec018f.png)

-When you think a learner has learnt enough from the exercise (i.e. they've touched upon a couple of concepts and made good process with each iteration based on the feedback given), you can allow the learner to progress by clicking on the the "Approve and comment" button (appears when you type).
+When you think a learner has learnt enough from the exercise (i.e. they've touched upon a couple of concepts and made good process with each iteration based on the feedback given), you can allow the learner to progress by clicking on the "Approve and comment" button (appears when you type).
 You will need to add a comment before hitting this button, for example "It looks like you've learnt enough from this exercise, great work."

 ![approve](https://user-images.githubusercontent.com/5421823/42646486-eecd1a3e-85f8-11e8-92de-d7d34298a3f6.png)